ryucc/CodingPrinciples/1 - SOLID Principles.md

 ## Open closed principle
 This one states "software entities (classes, modules, functions, etc.) should be open for extension, but closed for modification." in practice I feel this principle draws a lot of confusion.
 Should we never fix bugs?
 Should we never update existing code?

 Right now I tend to use this principle on interface design, rather than the code implementation.
 In the bug fix argument, the expectation of the code does not change, although the behavior changes.
-For example, if List.getFirst() returns the second element instead of the first, and we do a bug fix.
-We are honoring the contract we setup through the interface.
+For example, if List.getFirst() returns the second element instead of the first, it's not doing what it says.
+By doing a bug fix, we are changing the behavior, but honoring the contract we setup through the interface.

+Emphasis on this is a "design phase" principle.
+I try to design the methods in the interface as essential as possible.
+Of course we cannot see the future, and requirements may change.
+But it is nice to identify the basic operations that we always need, designing interfaces to provide these operations would prevent modification in the future.

+Another anti-pattern of OCP is the adding of boolean flags.
+One day a engineer finds an existing method that is similar to what they need, so they add a boolean flag to change the behavior.
+This is modification to the code.
+Although it doesn't break clients often, it makes the number of code paths grow by 2^n, back to violating SRP.

+I probably don't respect existing contract currently.
+Too young too simple.
+And break clients a lot in work.

+## Liskov substitution principle